Statue of upright seated cat, wearing a necklace

 So what led to the cat’s relegation as an imitation?
 Perhaps one of the main reasons was its style.
 Ancient Egyptian depictions of the cats ranged from sophisticated to primitive.
 This cat might be primitive, but a simpler style is not necessarily an indication of forgery.
 The cat also exhibits unusually deep-set depressions for the eyes.
 These may have held now-missing inlays.

 The surface is dark, fairly even, and shiny, not what we would expect from an ancient bronze.
 Closer examination, however, revealed some striations, suggesting that the 19th-century restorer may have employed a rather aggressive abrasive treatment to produce an even surface.
 The surface appearance was further evened by the application of a coating.
 Today this evenness seems inconsistent with a corroded ancient bronze surface, and thus, somewhat deceiving.
 We removed a small window of the coating with organic solvents and discovered a more characteristic, corroded surface beneath.
-The 19th-century coating was analyzed and found to be a mixture of beeswax, paraffin wax, and an oil.
+The nineteenth-century coating was analyzed and found to be a mixture of beeswax, paraffin wax and an oil.

-What’s Next for the Cat?
+What’s next for the Cat?

 Coating removal in the conservation laboratory will continue to reveal the underlying aged surface.
 Further analysis will focus on the metal and its corrosion products, and the study of characteristic lead isotopes may help locate a production site more precisely (or at least the source of the lead).
 Additional provenance research may also clarify whether this cat came from Bubastis, and how it traveled to London by 1892.

-Perhaps the bronze cat is reclaiming its 2,300-year-old identity, moving from one stage of life into the next.
+Perhaps the bronze cat is reclaiming its 2300-year-old identity, moving from one stage of life into the next.
 A cat may have nine lives—even an ancient one.